knands42/URL-Shortener/README.md

 The choice between SQL and NoSQL databases was made based on the fact that the application needs to be highly available, consistent and query efficient, so the best choice was to use a SQL database even though NOSQL can scale horizontally and is more flexible.

-In the future more metadata will be added like user information and how they are accessing and generating new short urls, so a SQL database will help with the relationships between the tables.
+In the future more metadata will be added like user information and how they are accessing and generating new short urls, so a SQL database will help with the relationships between the tables, but this the current implementation no need to extract the most of the **3rd normal form**.

 **RDS Aurora** would be one of the best choice for a production environment since it was build to scale horizontally.